sourcegraph/careers/job-descriptions/ux-designer.md

 ## Qualifications

-- Expertise in designing complex web applications as demonstrated in a strong portfolio showcasing high-quality UX, interaction, and visual design.
+- Expertise in designing complex web applications as demonstrated in a strong portfolio showcasing your tried and tested process for tackling design problems, as well as high quality interaction, and visual design.
-- Proficiency with Figma, Sketch, or similar tools to design end-to-end experiences (UX, interaction, and visual).
+- Experienced building end-to-end experiences in popular design tools (we use Figma).
+- The ability to adapt your tools and processes for the velocity of a fast-paced startup where projects have varying requirement levels.
 - Experience with usability testing, customer journey mapping, developing personas, wireframing and prototyping, sketching, and other UX design methods.
-- The ability to adapt your tools and processes for the velocity of a fast-paced startup where projects have varying requirement levels.
 - The ability to proactively give maintenance to the design system when thinking about how new concepts impact the whole product.
 - A knack for giving and receiving feedback, and explaining the reasoning behind your designs.
 - A deep understanding of developers, and a strong understanding of Git and Git workflows.